Featured Team Members: Morgan Seymour, LCSW

 At Open Sky, we also have specific interventions if a student needs even closer supervision.
 Through collaboration with the guides, I may determine that a safety watch is necessary for the student’s safety.
 Sometimes the student himself tells me verbally or in his behavior that he has the urge to self-harm and doesn’t feel safe.
 This shows that he is open to getting help.
 He finds relief once he is on the watch and receiving the immediate help that he needs.

 A high safety watch means that he can’t use a knife and must be within arm’s reach of a guide day and night.
 It involves two or three check-ins each day in which the student assigns a number 1 to 10 to his self-harming urge or suicidal ideation.
 The patterns that arise in these check-ins can help in treatment.
-Our guides are trained and coached to carry out these interventions and keep the students safe.
+Our guides are trained and coached to carry out these interventions and support the students’ physical and emotional safety.

 First and foremost, my clinical approach comes from a place of compassion.
 I never shame the student; I seek to understand him.
 I don’t expect everything to click for him right away.
 Instead, I strive to listen, teach, and coach.